Stupidmoni-dev/P2P-exchange-/README.md

 This project is open-source and provided as a demo.
 Feel free to fork, modify, and extend the bot for your own use.
 However, please ensure to respect the project's purpose and do not use it for any illegal activities.

 ---

-This `README.md` should provide clear instructions and the necessary context about the project and how to connect with you.
-Let me know if you want to add or change anything!